MicrosoftDocs/power-automate-docs/articles/generative-actions-overview.md

 [!INCLUDE[cc-preview-features-definition](includes/cc-preview-features-top-note.md)]

-Generative actions are a new type of action that's authored, tested, and executed through an AI runtime.
+Generative actions are a new type of action that is authored, tested, and executed through an AI runtime.
 You specify only the *intent* of the action and the AI chooses the right set of actions in the right order based on your input, context, and intent.

 [!INCLUDE[cc_preview_features_definition](includes/cc-preview-features-definition.md)]